of Endor, the Imperial Remnant

-- Charge Meter: The DL-44, like the Bryar pistol in Outcast, can fire charged blasts.
+- Charged Attack: The DL-44, like the Bryar pistol in Outcast, and the disruptor rifle can fire charged blasts.

 - Color-Coded Wizardry: Tavion's cult members adhere to this trope.

 - Combat Pragmatist: Jaden (similarly to Kyle) shows many qualities of this.
-There's a good chance that a lot of your saber kills will be gained by knocking enemies over and then skewering them while they lie helplessly on the ground.
+There's a good chance that a lot of your saber kills will be gained by knocking enemies over and then skewering them while they lie helplessly on the ground, which is perhaps best exemplified by the fact that the secondary attack for a saberstaff is a simple kick, which knocks enemies over if it connects.
 And let's not even get started on the ways you can use Push/Pull/Grip.